I Lost My Domain, How Do I Get It Back?

 Costly To Get It Back

 Domain name squatters are constantly on the search for domains and tlds, waiting to grab them immediately after the expiration date.
 Then, they’ll hike the price to register for intended buyers to renew their domains.
+Everyone in the industry is mindful of the incredibly high prices that domain names can attract.

 Security Issues